mateobelanger/3D-sound-visualizer-EPFL-CS-433/README.md

 * 3D Music viewer base scene: We should have the scene’s background with all the cubes that will scale based on the music.
 * Cubes scalability based on a pre-defined song: We will attach a small default song to the project.
 The cubes in the scenes should scale according to that song.
+* Fast fourrier transform algorithm implementation to group the frequencies associated to the audio file
 * Camera movement: The user should be able to move the camera around and to zoom.
 * Cubes color: The cubes’ colors should change depending on their height or the frequency.
 * Phong illumination: The scene should be lit using the Phong illumination model.